serokell/blog-posts/typed-lambda-calculus/article.md

 So let's briefly review what we covered.

-- We learned the basic conventions and syntax of the type theory (or at least its modern style) on the example of simply explicitly typed lambda calculus with atomic booleans.
+- We learned the basic conventions and syntax of the type theory (or at least its modern style), using simply explicitly typed lambda calculus with atomic booleans as a demonstrative example.
 - We then discussed the Hindley-Milner type system for rank-1 polymorphic lambda calculus in some detail.
-- We also discussed how unbound recursion makes Hindley-Milner type logics inconsistent.
+- We also discussed how unbound recursion makes Hindley-Milner-type logics inconsistent.
-- Then we briefly discussed System F, which is a generalization of the Hindley-Milner type system (or rather, vice versa, HM is a constrained version of System F)
+- Then we briefly discussed System F, which is a generalization of the Hindley-Milner type system.
 - System F being one possible extension of simply typed lambda calculus, we also very briefly mentioned other possible extensions, including dependently typed ones using the model of the lambda cube.

 ## Exercises